 Aehr Test Systems to Announce Third Quarter Fiscal 2023 Financial Results on March 30, 2023

-/EIN News/ -- FREMONT, Calif., March 20, 2023 (GLOBE NEWSWIRE) -- Aehr Test Systems (NASDAQ: AEHR), a worldwide supplier of semiconductor test and reliability qualification equipment, today announced that it will report financial results for its third quarter of fiscal 2023 ended February 28, 2023 on Thursday, March 30, 2023 following the close of the market.
+FREMONT, Calif., March 20, 2023 (GLOBE NEWSWIRE) -- Aehr Test Systems AEHR, a worldwide supplier of semiconductor test and reliability qualification equipment, today announced that it will report financial results for its third quarter of fiscal 2023 ended February 28, 2023 on Thursday, March 30, 2023 following the close of the market.
 The Company will host a conference call and webcast at 5:00 p.m.
 Eastern time to discuss the results.

 |What: